 The new Marlowe Theatre, reopened in October 2011 after undergoing a multi-million pound redevelopment over a period of seven months, features a fly tower that was devised by Keith Williams Architects - who were responsible for designing the multi-million pound new build on the site of the old theatre - to act as a modern day spire to the city’s historic skyline.

-With the external focal feature requiring illumination, Lighting Technology Projects was invited by Midas Technologies, whom had built the tower’s wrap around steel cage structure, to install a luminaire strategy developed by lighting designers Max Fordham.
+With the external focal feature requiring illumination, LTP Integration was invited by Midas Technologies, whom had built the tower’s wrap around steel cage structure, to install a luminaire strategy developed by lighting designers Max Fordham.

 The external face of the structure was lit with 100 watt LED cool white floods to provide a distinct and dynamic contrast to the colouration of the fly tower walls.